 LEDs do not compromise brightness or intensity for energy efficiency.
 They compete with incandescent and CFL bulbs in terms of brightness, making them a good addition to workspaces where bright light contributes to productivity.

-6. Instantaneous light
+6. Instantaneous Light

 LED lights have less warmup time compared to other bulbs, brightening rooms and outdoor spaces from the moment the switch is flipped.

-7. Design flexibility
+7. Design Flexibility

 The structure of LED lights allow them to be used both functionally and artistically.
-In spaces of all kinds, LED lights offer design flexibility.
+In spaces of all kinds LED lights offer design flexibility.
 In the Yotel NYC, Focus Lighting utilized LED lights in all kinds of applications, from pin spotlights to floor lamps to lit ceiling panels, to adhere to the hotel’s strong brand identity.

 8. High Color Rendering Index

 Philips, one of the leading LED lighting companies, makes LED lights with a CRI of at least 80 compared to natural light’s 100.
 This allows consumers at home to predict how their outfit will look when they step outdoors, for example.

-9. Ability to dim
+9. Ability to Dim

 LED lights can be made to dim just the same as incandescent and CFLs.
 This increases energy savings and allows the light to adjust to suit the needs of a space throughout the day.

-10. Range of colors
+10. Range of Colors

 LEDs come in many colors, with surprising and increasingly impressive accuracy in terms of color matching.
 In one of the rising wellness design trends of today, LEDs perform a crucial role.
 In accordance with people’s circadian rhythms, LEDs can be programmed to adjust in color and warmth throughout the day.

 The light-emitting diode is a tiny chip enclosed in a plant epoxy, which makes LEDs far sturdier than traditional incandescent bulbs or neon tubes, according to the Department of Energy.

-12. Great in case of emergencies
+12. Great in Emergencies

 Because LED lighting provides bright light at such low wattage and can therefore last a very long time, they are a great solution for emergency lighting.

-13. Environmentally friendly
+13. Environmentally Friendly

 Overall their energy savings and basic construction allow LEDs to win the ticket for most environmentally friendly light, according to a three-part Energy Department-funded study.

-14. Operable in many temperatures and climates
+14. Operable in Many Climates

 Recently they have progressed to perform in hot, humid environments as well.
 Industrial spaces are often not climate-controlled, but Flex Lighting Solutions is one company whose LEDs are a leading option for industrial lighting because of their impressive thermal management technologies.

-15. Directional light
+15. Directional Light

 This 180-degree illumination allows the light to be more precise and useful—perfect for recessed and task lighting—and contributes to energy savings because no light energy is wasted or trapped.

-16. Reliable performance
+16. Reliable Performance

 Although the bulbs dim toward the end of their very, very long lifetime, their performance overall is reliable and trusty across spaces, even in conditions with inclement weather or frequent impact.